 The preferred scheme for a new water supply for the Eastern and Midlands region

-The preferred scheme to meet this demand and allow for growth comprises the abstraction of water from the Parteen Basin on the Lower River Shannon, with water treatment nearby at Birdhill, County Tipperary.
-Treated water would then be piped 170km to a new reservoir at Peamount in south County Dublin, connecting to the Greater Dublin network.
-Provision of treated water supplies to communities in North Tipperary, Offaly, Laois, Westmeath, Kildare, Meath and Wicklow is also enabled by the preferred scheme.
+The project comprises of an abstraction of water from the lower River Shannon at Parteen Basin in Co.
+Tipperary, with a new water treatment plant nearby at Birdhill.
+Treated water will then be piped 170km to a termination point reservoir at Peamount in County Dublin, connecting into the Greater Dublin Area.
+The project will also facilitate options to reinforce supplies of treated water to communities along the route.